StiLR123/StiLR123/README.md

 Hi, my name is Stiaan and I'm 15
 My pronouns are he/him
-My obsessions include music, computers and Philosophy.
+My obsessions include music and computers
 If you want to reach me for some reason, my email is stiaan224@gmail.com

 <!---